 The subjects covered in this course include formal approach to the logic of Computer Science, including set theory, methods of proof, sequences, recurrence relations, combinatorics and graph theory.

 PPREREQS: MTH 112

 Course content: Topics covered in the course include:

-Logic Expressions
+☐ Logic Expressions

-Non-Inductive Proof Techniques
+☐ Non-Inductive Proof Techniques

-Sets, Functions, Sequences and Summations
+☐ Sets, Sequences and Summations

 ☐ Inductive Proofs

-□ Recursive Definitions
+Recursive Definitions

-□ Combinatorics
+Combinatorics

-$\Box$ Graphs and Trees
+Graphs

-Canvas and Piazza- This course will be conducted via Canvas and Piazza, your online learning media, Within the course Canvas site you will access the learning materials, tutorials, and syllabus; submit assignments, take quizzes, get announcements from the instructor, participate in online activities and receive your grades.
+Canvas, Piazza and Slack- This course will be conducted via Canvas, Piaza and Slack.
+Within the course Canvas site you will access the learning materials, and syllabus; submit assignments, take quizzes/exams, get announcements from the instructor and receive your grades.
 To preview how an online course works, visit the Ecampus Course Demo.
 For technical assistance, Canvas and otherwise, see http://ecampus.oregonstate.edu/services/technical-help.htm.
 Piazza site will be used as your online collaboration medium.
-You will be able to communicate with the instructor, TAs and your classmates via Piazza.
+You will be able to communicate with the instructor, TAs and your peers via Piazza.
+Slack is the primary mode of conducting office hours by the Instructor and TAs unless specified.
+At the beginning and end of each office hour session (whether or not it is held using Slack), the TA would put up a message on the Slack channel informing so.